Loss of structure and diversity may lead to:

 trees, therefore possibly creating a positive feedback between site

-occupancy and proliferation (Rodgers et al., 2008), leading to changes in views as garlic mustard becomes the dominant understory plant species.
+Rodgers et al., 2008), leading to changes in views as garlic mustard becomes the dominant understory plant species.